5 Strong Reasons Women Should Lift Weights

 In 1991, professors William Evans PhD and Irwin Rosenberg MD (working for the USDA Human Nutrition Research Centre on Ageing located at Tufts University) released a book called Biomarkers.

-In it, they detailed the results of the factors that influence ageing based on almost a decade of research; the top two markers to predict life expectancy were muscle mass and strength.
+In it, they detailed the results of the factors that influence aging based on almost a decade of research; the top two markers to predict life expectancy were muscle mass and strength.

-Longevity is also improved in the well-established fact that weight training improved bone density, therefore decreases osteoporosis, which results in decreasing the risk of breaking bones after a fall.
+Longevity is also improved by the well-established fact that weight training improves bone density, therefore decreasing osteoporosis, which results in decreasing the risk of breaking bones after a fall.

 Women have the same potential to gain strength.
 But here lies the fear of women bulking up, and the impressionable image of female bodybuilders.
 It needs to be noted that some of these competitors knowingly inject themselves with steroid hormones and a cornucopia of drugs to generate a massive bulk.

-To quote the study by Staron et al., significant increases in maximal isotonic strength (1RM) were observed over a 20-week weight training program for the lower extremity with no change in thigh girth.
+To quote the study by Staron et al., significant increases in maximal isotonic strength (1RM) were observed over a 20-week weight training program for the lower extremities with no change in thigh girth.

 So, if women train naturally without steroid hormones, it is highly unlikely they will turn into Ms Olympia.
 In a groundbreaking paper published in the NSCA Journal, multiple studies have cited that weight training in women causes “a reduction in fat weight, an increase in lean weight and either no change or only a slight increase in total body weight.